imthelazyguy/imthelazyguy/README.md

 - 👋 Hi, I’m @imthelazyguy
 - 👀 I’m interested in learning Node.js and pyhton
 - 🌱 I’m currently learning node.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Maya_ripoff llm
-- 📫 How to reach me snapchat: @imthelazyguy
+- 📫 How to reach me?
+Discord: Spidey0609

 <!---
 imthelazyguy/imthelazyguy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.